8/3/2021

 Craig Arnold

-Yeah, and it's tough to really pick a typical e-mobility vehicle, but I will tell you that as we talked about once again on our investor day that the content opportunity for e-tent in an e-mobility application is a huge multiple of what we saw in our legacy business.
-And whether that in some of the new electronic-based converters, converters, power distribution, but I said also even in our legacy vehicle business, and that's what we're really highlighting this quarter, that you think about this legacy business that we had and you say what's gonna happen to that business in the context of the world's transition to electric vehicles, when we say, hey, there's a huge growth opportunity in gears, in differential, in transmission, hybrid transmission for our legacy business as well.
-And so those opportunities for us, we laid out a goal of getting two to $4 billion between now and 2030, but the opportunity set is much larger, in order of magnitude, five, 10 times greater than it would be for our traditional vehicle business, where we're doing valve and valve actuation and some charging, so it's tough to pick a typical vehicle.
-I can tell you, well, we have wins, we have had wins.
-Once again, these wins and these opportunities are coming once again in multiples of five to 10x what we would have on an historical vehicle platform.
+Yeah, and it's tough to really pick a typical e-mobility vehicle, but I will tell you that, as we talked about once again on our investor day, that the content opportunity for ETEN in an e-mobility application is is a huge multiple of what we saw in our legacy business.
+And whether that's in some of the new electronic-based inverters, converters, power distribution.
+But I said also, even in our legacy vehicle business, and that's what we're really highlighting this quarter, that you think about this legacy business that we had, and you say, what's going to happen to that business in the context of the world's transition to electric vehicles, when we say, hey, there's a huge growth opportunity, you know, in gears, in differentials, in, you know, transmissions, hybrid transmissions for our legacy business as well.
+And so those opportunities for us, and, you know, we laid out a goal of getting to $2 billion to $4 billion between now and 2030, but the opportunity set is much larger, an order of magnitude five, ten times greater than it would be for our traditional vehicles vehicle business where we're doing valve and valve actuation and some charging.
+So it's tough to pick a typical vehicle.
+I can tell you where we have wins, we have had wins.
+Once again, these wins and these opportunities are coming once again in multiples of 5 to 10x what we would have on an historical vehicle platform.

 speaker